david-loeb/edid/README.md

 {edid}’s biggest limitation is that it does not handle covariates.
 It also requires that all treatment groups use the same number of pre-treatment periods to estimate treatment effects, and it requires balanced panels.
-It is probably limited in other ways that aren’t coming to mind.
 I am definitely open to expanding the functionality so don’t hesitate to reach out with requests / issues / feedback of any kind.

 ## Acknowledgements